-Traditional phase diagram is an efficient apparatus for SS that forms when entropy dictates.
-The heterocrystal is an abnormality emerging out of the SS region, thus invokes new principles and methodology.
-The new paradigm changes the viewpoint about composite materials, which were based on combining multiple elementary atoms and tagged by the number of species, such as binary, ternary.
-In contrast, a hetero-crystal is always viewed as a "binary" system that combines two building units; but these units could be composite objects.
+the number of species, such as binary, ternary.
+In contrast, HC is always viewed as a "binary" system that combines two building units; but these units could be composite objects.
 In other words, for complex alloys, it is beneficial (also necessary) to introduce intermediate structure units in between the elementary level and the final crystal.
 Just like we consider biological structures as aggregation of protein molecules rather than elementary atoms.
-Parent phases or motifs play the role of the building units.
-Accordingly the attributes must be modified: $\Delta c$ , $\Delta a$ are derived from parent phases, known as collector descriptors.
+For HC, parent phases or motifs play the role of the building units.
+Accordingly the attributes must be modified for HC: Δc , Δa are derived from parent phases, known as collector descriptors.
 The strategy for synthesizing will also be modified.
 A common procedure to discover new compounds is choosing a structure prototype and substituting certain atom with another of similar individual properties, like radius or electronegativity.
-It shifts the focus to studying the matching (or mismatch) of parent phases and motifs, which might lead to numerous hidden matter states.
+HC shift the focus to studying the matching (or mismatch) of parent phases and motifs, which might lead to numerous hidden matter states.